 The first vital point for your gut is to restore a healthful balance in the gut microbiome.

 To help your gut restore a healthy balance, you can take probiotics over a short period of time (live microorganisms known as ‘healthy bacteria’).
-Probiotics increase your commensal microbes, protect your gut against invasive pathogens, which reinforce your immune system.
+Probiotics increase your commensal microbes, and protect your gut against invasive pathogens, which reinforce your immune system.

 A study done by Engelbrekston et al. shows that taking probiotics at the same time as antibiotics minimized the disturbance and alteration in gut microbiota.
 It also shows that probiotics help to rapidly re-establish the baseline of the microbiota.
 Taking probiotics at the same time as antibiotics help to reduce the risk of side effects such as diarrhoea and bloating.
 To minimize the risk of killing the good microbes when taking antibiotics, the study suggests taking the probiotics 2-3 hours after the antibiotics.

-Prebiotics are good food that feeds the good bacteria in the gut.
+Prebiotics are good food that feeds good bacteria in the gut.
 Eating prebiotics before and after taking antibiotics help to feed the good bacteria and also bring back a good balance.

 After finishing the course of antibiotics, try to have some fermented food to increase the good microbes in the gut.

 Fermented foods are: